eugenefvdm/rust/README.md

 cargo run --example hostman fail2ban <server> <ip_address>
 ```

 Check if an IP address has been listed by Fail2ban on a server.
-Example:
+Example output:

 ```bash
 IP address A.B.C.D was banned at 2023-05-01 13:47:26